Women's World Cup: England beat India by nine runs in thrilling final at Lord's

 England completed a stunning fightback to beat India by nine runs and win the Women's World Cup at an ecstatic Lord's.

-But Anya Shrubsole pinned Raut lbw to spark a collapse of seven wickets for 28 runs.
+Chasing 229, India looked set for victory at 191-3, but Anya Shrubsole pinned Punam Raut lbw for 86 to spark a collapse of seven wickets for 28 runs.

 The seamer finished with 6-46 - the best figures in a World Cup final - as India were bowled out for 219 with eight balls unused.

-Natalie Sciver made 51 and Sarah Taylor 45 in England's 228-7, enough for a fourth World Cup crown.
+Fears that England may have missed their chance were raised when Jenny Gunn dropped a sitter at mid-off to reprieve Poonam Yadav.

-It ends a wait for a global trophy that goes back to 2009 and vindicates the approach of coach Mark Robinson, who dispensed with former captain Charlotte Edwards after defeat in the final of the 2016 World Twenty20.
+But Shrubsole bowled Rajeshwari Gayakwad next ball to spark joyous scenes on the pitch and among the majority of fans in a sell-out crowd.

-India, unfancied at the start of the tournament, seemed to be in control for much of a match that was played on a slow, low surface.
+Natalie Sciver made 51 and Sarah Taylor 45 in England's 228-7, which proved enough for a fourth World Cup crown.

-But the brilliant Shrubsole and the tenacity of the hosts denied them a first major trophy.
+It ended a wait for a global trophy that went back to 2009 and vindicated the approach of coach Mark Robinson, who dispensed with former captain Charlotte Edwards after defeat in the semi-finals of the 2016 World Twenty20.

 New England climb to the top of the world

-After defeat T20 final in India last year, Robinson criticised his team's fitness and set about making changes.
+After losing the World T20 semi to Australia in India last year, Robinson criticised his team's fitness and set about making changes.

 Edwards was replaced as captain and retired, with new skipper Heather Knight leading a team of players that established themselves in the international arena.